 Graphic design is a serious job that requires good hardware and software to get the job done.

 When choosing a laptop, you need the right balance between performance and weight, large screen and portability, battery life and affordable price and so on.

 Most creatives I know use Apple products, and I too work on my Macbook Pro.

 It’s no secret that most creatives love Apple products.

 But in case you’re not an Apple fan, in this article I cover a variety of other great laptops that will do the job.

-Here’s my list of the 10 best laptops for graphic design:
+Here’s my list of the 10 best laptops best laptops for graphic design.

-When it comes to choosing the best laptop for your specific graphic design needs, then you must consider 7 essential factors:
+When it comes to choosing the best laptop for your specific graphic design needs, you should consider 7 factors: